-You can collect:
+Employers can collect:

 - Name, date of birth and National Insurance number to identify employees for background checks or when recording taxes

-- Bank account details to pay them
+- Bank account details (so they can pay you!)

 - Terms and conditions of employment like salary, leave, benefits and hours